BunchOfBytes/STF-2020/Cloud/Find the leaking bucket!.md

 ## Mitigations
 S3 Buckets containing sensitive information, even if encrypted, should be configured to not be publically accessible without appropriate permissions.
-To configure the bucket, see here: https://docs.aws.amazon.com/AmazonS3/latest/user-guide/block-public-access.html
+To configure the bucket, see here: https://docs.aws.amazon.com/AmazonS3/latest/user-guide/block-public-access.html.
+Further possible mitigations can be found here: https://attack.mitre.org/techniques/T1530/

 ### Writeup by: Haxatron